Neuroevolution in Games: State of the Art and Open Challenges: Role of neuroevolution

 There has also been plenty of work done on evolving board evaluators for the related, though somewhat simpler, board game Checkers.
 This was the focus of a popular science book by Fogel in 2001~\cite{fogel2001blondie24}, which chronicled several years' work on evolving Checkers players~\cite{chellapilla1999evolving,chellapilla2001evolving}.
 The evolved player, called Blondie24, managed to learn to play at a human master level.
 However, interest in Checkers as a benchmark game waned after the game was solved in 2007~\cite{schaeffer2007checkers}.
 It has been shown that even very simple networks can be evolved to play Checkers well~\cite{hughes2003piece}.

 Another classic board game that has been used as a testbed for neuroevolution is Othello (also called Reversi).
 Moriarty and Miikkulainen used cooperative coevolution to evolve board evaluators for Othello \cite{moriarty1994evolving, moriarty1995discovering}.
-Chong et al evolved board evaluators based on convolutional multi-layer neural networks that captured aspects of board geometry~\cite{chong2005observing}.
+Chong et al. evolved board evaluators based on convolutional multi-layer neural networks that captured aspects of board geometry~\cite{chong2005observing}.
 In contrast, Lucas and Runarsson later used evolution strategies to learn position evaluators that were remarkably effective though they were simply weighted piece counters~\cite{lucas2006temporal}.
-They also compared evolution to temporal difference learning for the same problem, a topic we will return to in section~\ref{section:comparing}.
-Later work by the same authors showed that the n-tuple network, a evolvable neural network based on sampling combinations of board positions, could learn very good state evaluators~\cite{lucas2014preference}.
+They also compared evolution to temporal difference learning for the same problem, a topic we will return to in Section~\ref{section:comparing}.
+Later work by the same authors showed that the n-tuple network, an evolvable neural network based on sampling combinations of board positions, could learn very good state evaluators~\cite{lucas2014preference}; n-tuple networks were also shown to perform better than other neural architectures on playing Checkers~\cite{al2011investigating}.